 One of the most common areas of confusion when talking about innovation, especially in the development world, is the difference between being innovative, facilitating (or fostering) innovation, and creating a culture (or an ecosystem) of innovation.
 For practitioners who already face significant time and resource constraints, it can be hard to differentiate between these buzzword-y…

 Drones Present Modern Solution for Heritage Wine Industry

 With nearly 150,000 hectares of vineyards, the small nation of Moldova has one of the largest densities of vineyards in the world.
 Here, the wine industry is a cultural touchstone with a history stretching back thousands of years.
 It forms the backbone of the rural economy, providing income for more than 250,000 people and more…

 As the development community continues working towards the ambitious Sustainable Development Goals (SDGs), we look to the global economy to advance our efforts.
 We know that we will not achieve many of the SDGs without increasing employment opportunities for the world’s population, especially women and youth.
 How are we responding to the growing demand for…

 News: USAID and Chemonics Selected as Government Innovation Awards Winners

+Chemonics updated this story on September 9, 2019.
 The transformative power of information technology (IT) infiltrates the day-to-day lives of people around the world — from the once-remote communities who now embrace social media to the youth who were excluded from finance but are now using mobile money.
-Across geographical borders and technical sectors, IT is helping to drive change, and the public…
+Across geographical borders and technical sectors, IT…

 Supporting Healthy Digital Platform Competition in the Georgian Agriculture Market